Shinjita/flood-evacuation-network-analysis-qgis/README.md

 - QGIS (with Python support enabled)

 ### Step 1: Load the Main Script
 Open QGIS, launch the Python Console, and load the `code.py` script.
-This will register the custom **Network Analysis: Safety Point Identification** tool in the QGIS Processing Toolbox.
+This will register the custom **Network Analysis: Safety Point Identification** tool in the QGIS Processing Toolbox.<br/>
 ![image](https://user-images.githubusercontent.com/80443493/137457987-38bdd4da-ce5e-4514-8abe-0661a9cf565b.png)

 ### Step 2: Run the Processing Tool